bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 // For now, 'eth_accounts' will continue to always return an array function handleAccountsChanged(accounts) {
   if (accounts.length === 0) {
-    // Binance Chain Wallet is locked or the user has not connected any accounts console.log('Please connect to Binance Chain Wallet.');
+    // BNB Chain Wallet is locked or the user has not connected any accounts console.log('Please connect to BNB Chain Wallet.');
   } else if (accounts[0] !== currentAccount) {
     currentAccount = accounts[0];
     // Do any other work!